PatrickBaus/pyAsyncGpib/README.md

 ```

 ### async_gpib Python module
-If you have cloned the repository, there is a install script available to install the package from the source.
+If you have cloned the repository, there is a script available to install the package from the source.
 ```bash
 python3 -m venv env  # virtual environment, optional source env/bin/activate